-(WHEN THIS RECOMMENDATION IS FINALIZED, IT WILL CONTAIN THE FOLLOWING STATEMENT OF AUTHORITY:)
+(WHEN THIS INFORMATIONAL REPORT IS FINALIZED, IT WILL CONTAIN THE FOLLOWING STATEMENT OF AUTHORITY:)

-This document has been approved for publication by the Management Council of the Consultative Committee for Space Data Systems (CCSDS) and reflects the consensus of technical panel experts from CCSDS Member Agencies.
-The procedure for review and authorization of CCSDS Reports is detailed in reference [5], and the record of Agency participation in the authorization of this document can be obtained from the CCSDS Secretariat at the address below.
+This document has been approved for publication by the Management Council of the Consultative Committee for Space Data Systems (CCSDS) and reflects the consensus of technical working group experts from CCSDS Member Agencies.
+The procedure for review and authorization of CCSDS Reports is detailed in Organization and Processes for the Consultative Committee for Space Data Systems (CCSDS A02.1-Y-4).

-This Recommendation is published and maintained by:
+This document is published and maintained by:

-CCSDS Secretariat Program Integration Division (Code MG) National Aeronautics and Space Administration Washington, DC 20546, USA
+CCSDS Secretariat National Aeronautics and Space Administration Washington, DC, USA E-mail: secretariat@mailman.ccsds.org